What is the Ponzi Scheme?

-This scheme named after Charles Ponzi who cheated investors in 1920 with postage stamp scams.
-Postage prices used to fluctuate constantly which made stamps to be more expensive in one country than others.
+This scheme was named after Charles Ponzi, who cheated investors in 1920 with postage stamp scams.
+Postage prices used to fluctuate constantly, which made stamps to be more expensive in one country than others.
 It used the benefit of difference in prices by hiring agents to purchase international coupons cheaply in other countries and send back to him.
-These stamps were sold at a profit at a more expensive price than originally purchased.
+These stamps were sold at a profit at a higher price than originally purchased.

 - In order to regularly fund the payouts, the scheme demands a continuous flow of investors.

 - Promises made of a high return on investment to induce potential investors.